 The Patient Protection and Affordable Care Act (PPACA) – also known as the Affordable Care Act (ACA) – is the landmark health reform legislation signed into law by President Barack Obama in 2010.
-The legislation includes health-related provisions that began taking effect in 2010 and “continued to be rolled out over the next four years.”
-Key provisions will extend coverage to millions of uninsured Americans, implement measures that will lower health care costs and improve system efficiency, and eliminate industry practices that include rescission and denial of coverage due to pre-existing conditions.
+Key provisions extended coverage to millions of uninsured Americans, implemented measures to lower health care costs and improve system efficiency, and eliminated insurance industry practices that included rescission and denial of coverage due to pre-existing conditions.

 A pre-existing condition is a medical condition that is excluded from coverage by an insurance company because the condition was believed to exist prior to the individual obtaining coverage.

 A preferred provider organization (PPO) is a Medicare Advantage plan which gives policy holders an incentive use the providers (doctors, hospitals) within the plan’s network of service providers.
 In return, the plan pays a higher percentage of your health care expenses.

 Prescription drug coverage – or Medicare Part D – subsidizes the costs of brand-name and generic prescription drugs for Medicare beneficiaries.
 Medicare recipients choose the coverage by enrolling in either a stand-alone prescription drug plan (PDP) – which covers only prescription drugs – or a Medicare Advantage plan, which covers prescriptions and other medical expenses.

 Regardless of the plan, you’ll pay a co-pay for each prescription, a monthly premium – which will vary by plan – and an annual deductible.
 Individuals with limited income and resources may qualify for financial assistance.